 The Construction Division employs (direct / indirect) about 2 lakh workmen at various sites.
-In 2008-09 there were 39 fatalities.
+In 2008-09 the project sites had 39 fatalities.
 To add to the complexity, even the workmen turnover at the sites is very high due to the nature of the industry.